 Olivia’s story shows the strength of place-based Southern funding and the limitations in a region that has been so under-resourced for so long.
 If funding in the South were on par with funding in the North, then that would give both grassroots leaders and long-time philanthropic institutions like the Rosamary Foundation space and support to be visionary.

 Olivia also emphasized how because there are no rules for philanthropy besides tax rules, every philanthropic institution is a site for potential organizing and change.
 She says, “Everyone could totally fund in the South – they are making a decision not to.
 Unless a foundation is restricted by their charter, they can fund in the South.
 And they could always change the charter!”

 I’m proud to be a monthly donor for SONG, and I’d like to respond to Olivia’s call to action by increasing my giving to the Southern organizing I hold dear.
 Will you join me in incorporating a lens around solidarity with the South in your giving plan this year?

 NCRP’s list of resources and partners is a great place to start.
-We also have two Resource Generation chapters in the South, one in Raleigh/Durham and one in New Orleans, and encourage you to reach out to their organizers (email@example.com and firstname.lastname@example.org respectively) if you’d like to get involved.
+We also have two Resource Generation chapters in the South, one in Raleigh/Durham and one in New Orleans, and encourage you to reach out to their organizer (email@example.com) if you’d like to get involved.